joeploijens/dotfiles/README.md

 [Xcode](https://developer.apple.com/xcode/) or the
 [Command Line Developer Tools](https://developer.apple.com/downloads/index.action?=command%20line%20tools).

-Starting with OS X Mavericks, the Command Line Developer Tools can be easily installed using `xcode-select --install`.
+The Command Line Developer Tools can be easily installed using `xcode-select --install`.

 Installing these dotfiles will overwrite already existing files in your home directory.
 The `bootstrap` script will prompt you before installing the